nirum/tableprint/README.md

 ![Example output](https://raw.githubusercontent.com/nirum/tableprint/master/example.png)

 ## About
-`tableprint` lets you easily print pretty ASCII formatted tables of data.
+`tableprint` lets you easily print formatted tables of data.
 Unlike other modules, you can print single rows of data at a time (useful for printing ongoing computation results).

 ## Installation